Coworking

 The MinorOak community is dynamic, but the space is designed to provide quiet and private spaces.
 It’s a place to collaborate AND concentrate.

-For private group work: the meeting room / decision room is designed to facilitate creative problem-solving.
+For private group work: the meeting room is designed to facilitate creative problem-solving.
 It seats eight and is equipped with a 52-inch presentation monitor, a large whiteboard, a flipchart easel, and tools for note-taking and sketching.

 dscf3777-copy